 That metal rod thingie that came with your knife set is called a steel or honing rod.
 Unless you purchased your steel separately, you probably ended up with a medium grooved steel.
 That’s okay, but a finely grooved steel is better.
-A completely smooth […]
+A completely smooth steel or high grit ceramic honing rod is even better still. […]

 Two videos on basic knife skills.
 Felini they ain’t, but The Pinch & The Claw are your keys to making precision knife cuts with speed, safety and style.
 The Onion Cheat is a quick and easy way to dice an onion.